arield13/seegull/README.md

 **You can use one of the pretrained models to detect objects and predict their object and material types.**

+**The model have been trained on 40k+ images.
+But feel free to uptrain a newer version if you have additional data annotations, we would gladly see your validation runs compared to our model.**

 **Example code snipplet from [YOLOMultiLabel.ipynb](notebooks/YOLOMultiLabel.ipynb)**: